ryanmavilia/ryanmavilia.github.io/src/pages/blog/2025-03-06-power-storytelling-everyday-life.md

 I reminded myself that I am talkative, I can create conversations, and I know how to make people laugh.
 These are all things that I've been known for in the past now it was just about telling myself that I can flip the switch.
 In fact I can just leave it on all the time.

 As I continued writing this inner story for myself I continued practicing it.
-I would go to coffee shops and talk to my barista.
+I would go to coffee shops and talk to the barista.
 When I was out I would have a conversation piece on hand like a Rubiks cube that people would ask me about.
 Then I started noticing things about others and complimenting them such as their glittery shoes.
 Day after day I would try to find ways to create more details that fit the theme of my story.

 With more practice it became easier and easier to believe what I had told myself.
 While I still have work to do I can confidently say I have achieved my original goal.
 I see people around my city of San Diego all the time that I know.
 When I'm at a coffee shop I can create a conversation with the person next to me out of thin air.
 And if you were curious reader I was able to even secure a few different dates without even going on Hinge!